scran_pca

 Manual

-If you're not using CMake, the simple approach is to just copy the files in include/ - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's -I. This requires the external dependencies listed in extern/CMakeLists.txt, which also need to be made available during compilation.
+If you're not using CMake, the simple approach is to just copy the files in include/ - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's -I. This requires the external dependencies listed in extern/CMakeLists.txt.